 Does the A lockdown process has been In place -

 College have a agreed and is in place regular

 critical agreed and is in place drills

-incident A lockdown briefing has been arms
+incident A lockdown briefing has been

 management delivered to all staff.

-plan which is delivered to all stair.
+plan which is

-capable of Staff have had the enpertunity to
+capable of Staff have had the opportunity to

-dealing with Staff have had the opportunity to

-terrorist- practice using the door locking
+dealing with practice using the door locking

-related issues mechanisms.
+terrorist- related issues mechanisms.

-related issues

 Audit of all rooms at KITE College

 complete and all rooms now have

 an internal locking mechanism to

 be used in the event of lockdown

-Access &
+Access & A firewall is in place to protect

-Monitoring of A firewall is in place to protect
+Monitoring of A firewall is in place to protect electronic communications.

-electronic communications.
 Cyber Security guidance Oct 2024

-IT & Systems Cicci onic communications. to be reviewed Akita 000 2024
+IT & Systems electronic communications. to be reviewed Akita OCL 2024

-D 41
+Does the

-Does the Content filtering& Monitoring is in Oct 2024
+Content filtering& Monitoring is in Oct 2024

-College employ place to monitor electronic 000 202 1
+College employ place to monitor electronic

 filtering/firewal communications and highlight key

 I systems to words and searches.

 prevent

 staff/learners/

 visitors from

 accessing

 extremist

 websites and

 material?
+1